Ch33s3Burger/ODISS-Docker/documentation/GETTING_STARTED_ADMIN.md

 and adjust their tutorial to this project.

 1. Navigate to the Druid Console under `https://example.com/`.
 Replace `example.com` with your `ODISS_SERVER_NAME`.
+   And click on `load data` in the top left corner.

 ![Druid_console_load_data_ingestion_method](images/Druid_console_load_data_ingestion_method.png)